The world has enough plastic.

 We are also taking a major step to invest in recycled plastic in our bottles to keep this material in a constant closed loop and out of our oceans or landfill.

-This includes all bottles smaller than 1 Litre across both companies’ range of beverages including Coke, Fanta and Sprite and all our water bottles, including Pump and Kiwi Blue.
-This is a significant commitment by our business together with Coca-Cola Amatil and we believe it will spur on a more viable local market for recycling in New Zealand.
+This includes all bottles smaller than 1 litre across both companies’ range of beverages including Coke, Fanta and Sprite and all our water bottles, including Pump and Kiwi Blue.
+This is a significant commitment by our business together with Coca-Cola Amatil.

-Most importantly, it means that from 2020 we will be using around 2870 tonnes of recycled plastic each year, five times more recycled plastic than in 2018.
+Most importantly, it means we are now using around 2700 tonnes of recycled plastic each year, five times more recycled plastic than in 2018.

 It is not 100% of our entire portfolio though and we know we have more to do.